whatsnowplaying/whats-now-playing/docs/help/accuracy.rst

 testing some of the audio recognition and metadata downloading capabilities, `Pet Shop Boys - "Vocal" <https://www.youtube.com/watch?v=qNR8gQAoYCs>`_ was used as an input with no modification the metadata (so, in other words, very much wrong and very much a mess).
-Virutal DJ reported the song came from the album `Electric <https://musicbrainz.org/release/eeb0aa28-b7c9-4109-b8a6-e08611a6ca84>`_ and provided the cover art for that album.  **What's Now Playing** with AcoustID enabled reported that the song was actually "Vocal (Radio Edit)" and appears on the album
+Virtual DJ reported the song came from the album `Electric <https://musicbrainz.org/release/eeb0aa28-b7c9-4109-b8a6-e08611a6ca84>`_ and provided the cover art for that album.  **What's Now Playing** with AcoustID enabled reported that the song was actually "Vocal (Radio Edit)" and appears on the album